hairyhenderson/gomplate/docs/content/templating_best_practices.md

 1. Check if the config exists in environment variables or external [datasources](https://docs.gomplate.ca/datasources/) like Consul.
 2. If not, create a dedicated config file (which can itself be a template!)

 The below example demonstrates this idea.
-Note that while JSON is shown here, YAML or CSV formats could be used depending on your specific needs.
+Note that while JSON is shown here, any format could be used depending on your specific needs.

 **config.json:**